Prag8855/aab/content/guides/blue-card.md

 ### 6. Go to your appointment

-Later, the *[[Ausländerbehörde]]* will email you.
-They will invite you for an appointment.
+[A few weeks later](/guides/auslanderbehorde-wait-times), the *[[Ausländerbehörde]]* will email you an appointment date.
+If you get an appointment, you are almost guaranteed to get your Blue Card.

 Follow the instructions in the email.
-They might ask you to bring more documents.
+You might need to send extra documents, or bring them to your appointment.

 **[What happens during your appointment ➞](/guides/residence-permit#go-to-your-appointment)**

 If your Blue Card is approved, you will get a second appointment to pick up your plastic residence card.
 While you wait, **you can start working**.
-You will get a document that confirms this.[^7]
+You will get [a document](/documents/temporary-blue-card.pdf) that confirms this.[^7]

 ### 7. Get your Blue Card